How should I prepare for the audition?

 In some seasons, there are as many as 100 applicants who audition on the piano.
 Our program has the capacity to accept about 14 incoming freshman performance majors.
 The faculty will try to let applicants know the results of the audition in approximately three weeks of the audition.

 Live auditions are always the last Saturday in January.
 There will be five members of the piano faculty listening on that day.
 Each faculty member will give a numerical score to every audition.
 Those numbers are then averaged and put into a ranking order of preference.
-Those scores are also tempered by other available information including the aural skills test, GPA, ACT, and resume.
+Those scores are also tempered by other available information including GPA, ACT scores, and resume.

 What should I know about auditioning by tape?